Generic catastrophic poverty when selfish investors exploit a degradable common resource: Discussion

-Lloyd \& Hardin suggested that `the more the better' would be the optimal strategy for the independently acting agent whenever access to resources is not restricted, viz when the commons are left unmanaged \cite{hardin1968tragedy}.
-If at all, this can however be only the case when investment costs are non existent: the individual agent will stop increasing the size of its investment at least once the productivity of the commons falls below its own per-unit investment cost.
+Lloyd \& Hardin suggested that `the more the better' would be the optimal strategy for the independently acting agent whenever access to resources is not restricted, viz.\ when the commons are left unmanaged \cite{hardin1968tragedy}.
+If at all, this can however be the case only when investment costs are non existent: the individual agent will stop increasing the size of its investment at least once the productivity of the commons falls below its own per-unit investment cost.
 Exploitation rates do not need to diverge however even when investment costs are negligibly small.
-We showed that large-scale extraction of the common resource will be limited when the productivity of the commons degrades exponentially with total investment $x_{\rm tot}$.
-This statement holds whenever the number $N$ of participating agents remains finite, viz when $N<\infty$.
+We showed that large-scale extraction of a common resource will be limited when the productivity of the commons degrades exponentially with total investment $x_{\rm tot}$.
+This statement holds whenever the number $N$ of participating agents remains finite, viz.\ when $N<\infty$.
 However, runaway exploitation occurs for vanishing investment costs when the environment degrades not exponentially, but as a power law, see (\ref{run_condition}).
-This case could hence be considered, in the sense of Lloyd \& Hardin, a paradigmal TOC model.
+This case could hence be considered, in the sense of Lloyd \& Hardin, to correspond to the paradigmal TOC scenario.

-A particular focus of our investigations regards the dependence of the TOC Nash equilibrium on group size, viz on $N$.
+A particular focus of our investigations regards the dependence of the TOC Nash equilibrium on group size, viz.\ on $N$.
 A consistent finding is that smaller groups will enjoy, ceteris paribus, larger average payoffs.
 In the extreme case of runaway exploitation, as defined by (\ref{run_condition}), payoffs drop to zero when the group size exceeds a certain threshold, remaining finite below.

 The effect of group size has been studied intensively in game-theoretical studies \cite{nowak2006evolutionary}, in particular with regard to the emergence of collaboration \cite{nosenzo2015cooperation}.
 Of relevance are in this context in addition psychological and moral components \cite{isaac1988group,yang2013nonlinear,capraro2021mathematical}, like trust and the decoy effect \cite{kumar2020evolution,wang2018exploiting}, longer-term perspectives \cite{santos2011risk}, collective and feedback effects \cite{perc2017statistical,hilbe2018evolution,chen2018punishment,jusup2022social}, and evolutionary drives \cite{killingback2006evolution,levin2014public}.
 A main focus of these and other studies of the TOC regards the circumstances under which over-exploitation will be avoided.
 Possible solutions include property management \cite{libecap2009tragedy}, enhanced social reputation \cite{milinski2002reputation}, buffer zones \cite{muller2017j}, social diversity \cite{santos2008social}, or community-based institutions in general \cite{faysse2005coping}.
 For a general analysis see \cite{frischmann2013two}.